langchain-ai/langchain/docs/index.rst

 - `Evaluation <use_cases/evaluation.html>`_: Generative models are notoriously hard to evaluate with traditional metrics.
 One new way of evaluating them is using language models themselves to do the evaluation.
 LangChain provides some prompts/chains for assisting in this.

+- `Generate similar examples <use_cases/generate_examples.html>`_: Generating similar examples to a given input.
+This is a common use case for many applications, and LangChain provides some prompts/chains for assisting in this.

+- `Compare models <model_laboratory.html>`_: Experimenting with different prompts, models, and chains is a big part of developing the best possible application.
+The ModelLaboratory makes it easy to do so.

 .. toctree::